Analysis System

 • Generate navigation menus

-Path Analysis (bengal/analysis/path_analysis.py)
+Path Analysis (bengal/analysis/performance/path_analysis.py)

 Purpose: Analyze navigation paths and page accessibility using centrality metrics.